Last Updated: February 25, 2021

 Some see the fee as a drag on the local economy and its growth.

 The reality is that most municipal fees don't cover the actual cost of a building official reviewing the plans, the inspector's time and vehicle mileage, and the paperwork processing and answering of questions.
+Of course there are always a few exceptions to that generalization, as a few municipalities desperate for revenue raise every conceivable fee.
+Sometimes too municipalities charge impact fees related to the cost of infrastructure, and people may confuse what are often thousands of dollars in impact fees with the charge for the building permit itself.

 One argument to consider is that as code organizations will tell you, the codes themselves keep building costs down because of the tendency of the construction industry to standardize dimensions and products in line with the codes.
 Standardization means lower cost.

-Rural communities often resist the idea of a building code.
+As we noted above, rural communities often resist the idea of a building code.
 This is complete folly.
 Deck collapses, roofs that are unnecessarily vulnerable to storms, fires started by faulty wiring, and unsanitary plumbing conditions are the possible result.

 I love small towns, but I'd like one that feels that they're subject to the same laws of gravity as the rest of the world.
 I can do without the bathtub falling into the basement.